distillpub/post--activation-atlas/README.md

 no label shadow (or labels) when zooming or panning. label only every nth cell if cells are too small

-one-layer initializes with a zero width, causing animation.
+one-layer initializes with animation.
 Others do too...

 ## Nice to haves

 add "settings tray" to bottom of minimap

-Add support for css resizing lazycomponent.
-Add width variable to lazyComponent.

-add different filtering strategies in playground by rank, by magnitude
+add different filtering strategies in playground by rank, by magnitude -- this might not be possible due to averaging

 add 3d slides for intro